 Although some psychology graduates become professional psychologists, many others go on work in related fields.
-Graduates can use the qualification to enter a range of other careers, and for some of these roles, both relevant experience and/or postgraduate study may be required.
+Graduates can use the qualification as a stepping-stone into a range of careers, bearing in mind that some of these roles will require relevant experience and/or postgraduate study.
 Some of these careers include:

 The fees for a student’s course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.